San Miguel in talks with JG Summit to sell Meralco stake

-MANILA (Reuters) - San Miguel Corp (SMC.PS) said on Tuesday it was in talks to sell more shares in power firm Manila Electric Co (Meralco) (MER.PS) as the Philippines’ most diversified conglomerate seeks to raise cash for several infrastructure ventures.
+MANILA, Sept 24 (Reuters) - San Miguel Corp said on Tuesday it was in talks to sell more shares in power firm Manila Electric Co (Meralco) as the Philippines’ most diversified conglomerate seeks to raise cash for several infrastructure ventures.

 He declined to specify the size of the stake but San Miguel owns 27.1 percent of the Manila-listed power retailer.
 There was no immediate reply from JG Summit when asked about the issue.

-Meralco’s biggest single shareholder is Beacon Electric Asset Holdings Inc, which is owned by Metro Pacific Investments Corp (MPI.PS) and Hong Kong’s First Pacific Co Ltd (0142.HK).
+Meralco’s biggest single shareholder is Beacon Electric Asset Holdings Inc, which is owned by Metro Pacific Investments Corp and Hong Kong’s First Pacific Co Ltd.

 Beacon had said it was not keen to buy more shares in Meralco because that could trigger a general share offer.
 The group now owns nearly 50 percent of the power firm.